Stability of macroscopic spin ensembles against inhomogeneous dephasing: Mean-field analysis: Synchronization phase transition

 \section{Mean-field analysis: Synchronization phase transition}

-Since a direct analytical treatment of Eq.~\eqref{eq:ME} is not feasible, we consider instead a mean-field approximation where we assume a product state ansatz for $\rho$.
+Since a full analytical treatment of Eq.~\eqref{eq:ME} is not feasible, we consider instead a mean-field approximation where we assume a product state ansatz for $\rho$.
 The spin coherent state in Eq.~\eqref{eq:css} is a product state, so we expect this to be a reasonable approximation for large $N$.
+However, note that the mean-field approximation cannot capture superpositions and thus does not account for parity-sensitive dephasing.
+Nonetheless, for large amplitudes, the discrepancy in the dephasing effects between $\ket{\text{Cat}_\pm}$ becomes irrelevant, and behaves similarly as the spin coherent state.
+Thus, we expect the study of the mean-field model to yield useful insights about the stability of the spin cat states in the full quantum model~\eqref{eq:ME}.

 The mean-field equations can be physically interpreted as describing the synchronization dynamics of $N$ globally coupled classical spins, containing both dissipative and coherent (also called reactive) couplings.
 As we will show, this system exhibits a synchronization transition with both $\eta/\Gamma_2$ and $\delta/\Gamma_2$, where the spins become desynchronized beyond a critical parameter value.
 This provides important insights on the robustness of the spin coherent states to inhomogeneous broadening with driven-dissipative stabilization, for large system sizes.

 The mean-field equations governing the dynamics of the $m$-th spin read (see Appendix~\ref{app:meanfield} for a detailed derivation):

 and

 where $c_{1,m} \equiv \frac{1}{N} \sum_{j \neq m} \braket{\sigma_j^+}$ is the average coherence and $c_{2,m} \equiv \frac{1}{2N} \sum_{j \neq m} (1 + \braket{\sigma_j^z})$ is the spin excitation density, excluding the $m$-th spin. \text{Re} and \text{Im} denote the real and imaginary parts respectively.
 The squeezing phase $\varphi$ is set to zero without loss of generality.